lagomCat/kitchenhood-esphome/README.md

 **Installation:**
 1. Copy `custom_components/kitchen_hood` to your ESPHome project.
-2. Define byte arrays in your ESPHome config.
-3. Add two buttons in Home Assistant for control.
+2. Add two buttons in Home Assistant for control.

 **ESPHome Example:**
 (see above)